blender/blender/doc/python_api/rst/info_gotcha.rst

 Use cases like the one above which leave the thread running once the script finishes may seem to work for a while but end up causing random crashes or errors in Blender's own drawing code.

-So far, no work has gone into making Blender's Python integration thread safe, so until its properly supported, best not make use of this.
+So far, no work has been done to make Blender's Python integration thread safe, so until it's properly supported, it's best not make use of this.

 .. note::

-   Pythons threads only allow co-currency and won't speed up your scripts on multi-processor systems, the ``subprocess`` and ``multiprocess`` modules can be used with Blender and make use of multiple CPU's too.
+   Python threads only allow concurrency and won't speed up your scripts on multiprocessor systems, the ``subprocess`` and ``multiprocess`` modules can be used with Blender to make use of multiple CPUs too.

 Help!
 My script crashes Blender
 ===============================

-**TL;DR:** Do not keep direct references to Blender data (of any kind) when modifying the container of that data, and/or when some undo/redo may happen (e.g. during modal operators execution...).
+:abbr:`TL;DR (Too long; didn't read.)` Do not keep direct references to Blender data (of any kind) when modifying the container of that data, and/or when some undo/redo may happen (e.g. during modal operators execution...).
 Instead, use indices (or other data always stored by value in Python, like string keys...), that allow you to get access to the desired data.

-Ideally it would be impossible to crash Blender from Python however there are some problems with the API where it can be made to crash.
+Ideally it would be impossible to crash Blender from Python, however, there are some problems with the API where it can be made to crash.

-Strictly speaking this is a bug in the API but fixing it would mean adding memory verification on every access since most crashes are caused by the Python objects referencing Blenders memory directly, whenever the memory is freed or re-allocated, further Python access to it can crash the script.
+Strictly speaking this is a bug in the API but fixing it would mean adding memory verification on every access since most crashes are caused by the Python objects referencing Blender's memory directly, whenever the memory is freed or re-allocated, further Python access to it can crash the script.
 But fixing this would make the scripts run very slow, or writing a very different kind of API which doesn't reference the memory directly.

-Here are some general hints to avoid running into these problems.
+Here are some general hints to avoid running into these problems:

 - Be aware of memory limits,
   especially when working with large lists since Blender can crash simply by running out of memory.